SgtFoose/Evil-Portals/README.md

 You need a program to unzip the portals.
 I used InfoZIP's "unzip" which can be found in your Packages page of the Pineapple.
 Make sure this is installed before you continue!

-Download the portals from Github using the following command:
+Next, jump in the Pineapple Console and download the portals from my Github using the following command:

 wget https://github.com/SgtFoose/Evil-Portals/archive/refs/heads/main.zip -O /root/portals/portals.zip